 Below is an interview Political Analysis South Africa’s Stephanie Naidoo had with Adv.
-Anton Alberts, a Freedom Front + (Vryheidsfront Plus, FF+) Member of Parliament and the Portfolio Committee on Trade and Industry in Parliament, on disadvantage as a result of transformation, specifically Affirmative Action and Black Economic Empowerment.
+Anton Alberts, a Freedom Front Plus (Vryheidsfront Plus, FF+) Member of Parliament and the Portfolio Committee on Trade and Industry in Parliament, on disadvantage as a result of transformation, specifically Affirmative Action and Black Economic Empowerment.
 According to the Freedom Front Plus, “during a parliamentary question by the Party over the negative effect of transformation, President Zuma commented that he knows of nobody that was disadvantaged by transformation.
 The Minister of Trade and Industry, Minister Rob Davies, also claims that no white individual has been impoverished by BEE.”

 Interviewer: A petition was previously launched by the Freedom Front Plus titled “say no to discrimination” in response to claims that transformation has not had a negative impact on any individuals.
 Please could you elaborate on this, and explain the context of the petition?